Bailey Butler

-Bailey Butler is an American former college basketball player, who spent four seasons as a point guard for the Green Bay Phoenix of the Horizon League.
+Bailey Butler (born March 27, 2003) is an American former college basketball player, who spent four seasons as a point guard for the Green Bay Phoenix of the Horizon League.
 Butler is currently the all-time Division I leader in assists for the Green Bay women's program, reaching the margin in her final season with the team.
 Butler captured two or more league honors in each of her four seasons with the Phoenix, including a defensive player of the year as a senior, and a part of two Green Bay teams that made the NCAA women's basketball tournament in 2024 and 2025.

+Personal life

+Born to parents Angie and Scott Butler, Bailey has five siblings, including two brothers and three sisters.
+Brother Heath and sisters Hannah, Paige, and Kylie all scored 1,000 career points respectively for Black Hawk High School.
+Bailey Bailey’s younger sister Kylie is currently playing basketball for UWGB’s rival team Milwaukee.

 High school

-Butler played basketball at Black Hawk High School in her hometown of South Wayne, Wisconsin, where she helped lead the Warriors to a 103–2 record, including a 2018 state runner-up finish while as a freshman and a 2019 state championship as a sophomore.
+Butler played both basketball and volleyball at Black Hawk High School in her hometown of South Wayne, Wisconsin, where as a guard she helped lead the Warriors basketball team to a 103–2 record, including a 2018 state runner-up finish while as a freshman and a 2019 state championship as a sophomore.

 As the school's starting guard all four years, Butler is Black Hawk's all-time scoring leader with 1,960 points including a 28.3 points per game average her senior year in 2021, which led the state of Wisconsin that season.

 Butler was a four-time Wisconsin Basketball Coaches Association Division 5 All-State selection, 2021 Associated Press All-State Girls Basketball First-Team (unanimous selection), and 2021 Wisconsin Miss Basketball.